govindcnd/hworld/README.md

 existing VPC its associated subnet.
 By default AWS will have default vpc in all regions, either you can choose the default VPC or your custom vpc along with the relative Subnets.

+**Note on EKS**
+   The current template is being tested on AWS `Ireland` and `Frankfurt` regions only.
+   Incase if you try to run the same on other region do update the ami details accordingly.
+   The local machine is expected to have installed with `kubectl`.

 The Steps to deploy the app on EKS is as follows,
    1. Make sure the Stack creation state is `complete` within cloudformation, it might take 10-15 minutes along with EKS and EC2 HA set up.